KETI-AI-Storage/AI-Storage-Scheduler/README.md

 cd AI-Storage-API-Server
 ```

-### OpenCSD API Server
+### OpenCSD AI Storage Scheduler
 -
 ```bash
 -
 ```

-## Governance
+## Acknowledgements
-his work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2021-0-00862, Development of DBMS storage engine technology to minimize massive data movement)
+This work was supported by the Institute of Information & Communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No.RS-2024-00461572, Development of High-efficiency Parallel Storage SW Technology Oprimized for AI Computational Accelerators)